Congressman Denny Heck to run for Washington lieutenant governor

 The lieutenant governor is officially responsible for presiding over the Senate while the Legislature is in session and filling in when the governor travels out of state.
 But occupants of the office have sought to broaden their scope of influence by going on trade missions and supporting other favored causes.

-There has been speculation that the position could be an easy stepping stone to the governor’s office if Gov. Jay Inslee wins a third term this fall but later accepts a job in a Democratic presidential administration.
+There has been speculation that the position could be an easy steppingstone to the governor’s office if Gov. Jay Inslee wins a third term this fall but later accepts a job in a Democratic presidential administration.
 But Heck said while he’d be ready to assume the duties of governor temporarily in such a scenario, he would not become a candidate for the office in any subsequent election.

 “I will not stand for election, period,” he said.